methubd/ai-script-writer-client/README.md

 ### Project name: AI Script Writing Software
 ### Technology stack:
-MERN Stack (MongoDB, Express.js, React.js, Node.js)
+MERN Stack (MongoDB, Express.js, React.js, Node.js, Firebase, Tailwind CSS, JWT, ChatGPT)
 ### Project description:
 This project is an AI script writing software that can generate scripts for movies, TV shows, and other forms of media.
 The software uses a variety of techniques, including natural language processing and machine learning, to generate scripts that are both creative and original.
 ### Project goals: